 The existing course builder module is redesigned in three phases:

 First, a heuristic evaluation is carried out.
-During that evaluation, the existing user interface is examined by members of the HCC.lab, who evaluate its compliance with specific usability principles.
+During that evaluation, the existing user interface is examined by members of the HCC Research Group, who evaluate its compliance with specific usability principles.

 Based on the insights gained during the heuristic evaluation, a redesign of the course builder module is carried out.
 We start with a low-fidelity prototype that is based on best practices in this area.
 The prototypes are evaluated in thinking-aloud experiments.